siraken/dotfiles/README.md

-# dot Files
+# dotfiles

 An repository that manages dotfiles `.*` under my home directory.

-Place this repository on `username/dotfiles` and run an excutable file `symlink`.
+Clone this repository on `username/dotfiles` and run an executable file `symlink`.

 ## Shell